drlinux/mynxer/README.md

 mynxer
 ======

-Bash tool for generating virtual host easily for LEMP stack
+Bash tool for creating easily virtual hosts for LEMP stack

 ####The project is not finished yet